spatie/nova-tail-tool/README.md

 ### Authentication

-By default the tool can only be seen in the local environment.
+By default the tool can only be seen and used in the local environment.
 To define a more specific access policy for the tool, you should use the `TailTool::auth` method.
 The `auth` method accepts a callback which should return true or false, indicating whether the user should have access to the tool.
 Typically, you should call `TailTool::auth` in the boot method a service provider:

 ```php
 // in a service provider